bashuser30/dl-distro/CONTRIBUTING.md

 ### Testing

 Using `wget_spider()`, the `-s, --spider` option, is great for testing as you don't need to download files.
 It helps check if the combinations lead to a successful download.
 Errors can still arise after downloading though.
-Please test **AT LEAST** `1` fully downloaded and verified ISO before submitting a pull request of a new distribution or addition.
+Please test **AT LEAST** `1` fully downloaded and verified image before submitting a pull request of a new distribution or addition.
 If you are certain the verification will succeed you may skip this test but please be 100%.

 ### Expect Script

 This script has a lot of combinations, to test them all manually would be crazy.
 I have an `expect` script made for `dl-distro`.
 This Expect script will check every single combination possible with the `-s, --spider` option.
-This script helps a ton with potential filename changes due to intermediary patched ISOs that aren't announced or any other reason for a filename change.
+This script helps a ton with potential filename changes due to intermediary patched images that aren't announced or any other reason for a filename change.

 If you would like this script please ask me.